kanyuanzhi/klearn/README.md

 ## Introduction

-KLearn is toolbox for machine learning & data mining(developing).
+KLearn is a toolbox for machine learning & data mining(developing).

 ## Setup

 > python setup.py install<br>
 > pip install numpy,matplotlib

+or

+> pip install klearn

+notes: setup with pip may not install the latest version!

 ## Sensor